minukakevin/minukakevin/README.md

 👉What does a telegram bot do?

-Telegram bots are small programs that can embed in Telegram chats or public channels and perform a specific function.
+-Telegram bots are small programs that can embed in Telegram chats or public channels and perform a specific function.
 They can offer customized keyboards, produce cat memes on demand, or even accept payments and act as a digital storefront

 _____________________________________________________________________________________________________________________________